GoogleCloudPlatform/rad-lab/README.md

 The repository has the following structure:
 * [/docs](./docs): General documentation about the repository and how to use it.
-* [/modules](./modules): Customisable, reusable Terraform modules to create GCP infrastructure.
+* [/modules](./modules): Customisable, reusable Terraform modules to create GCP infrastructure & supporting scripts.
-* [/scripts](./scripts): RAD Lab Installer and additional scripts to support the modules.
+* [/radlab-installer](./installer): RAD Lab Installer and associated scripts to support the modules.
 * [/tools](./tools): Automation tools to generate the necessary documentation and license checks.

 ## Contributing